La leyenda de la Nahuala

-Legend Quest: The Legend of La Nahuala (released in Latin America as La Leyenda de la Nahuala) is a 2007 Mexican animated horror comedy film released in theaters on 1 November 2007 in Mexico.
+Legend Quest: The Legend of The Nahuala (released in Latin America as La Leyenda de la Nahuala) is a 2007 Mexican animated horror comedy film released in theaters on November 1, 2007 in Mexico.
 It was the fourth animated feature film in Mexico to be released, and the first to be exhibited in DTS.
 The film was a box-office success on its opening weekend, grossing a total of $42.2 million pesos (US$4.03 million).
 It was produced by Soco Aguilar and Ricardo Arnaiz and directed by Arnaíz.

 It was later released direct-to-video in the United States in 2008.
-The film is currently one of the most watched on Netflix (2022).